LMBishop/Quests/docs/contributing-to-the-wiki.md

   with a short description at the top, they should never start with another heading.
 - British English should be used.
-- Top-level headings should start at H2 (`## Heading` or `== Heading ==`).
-H1 (`# Heading` or `= Heading =`) is never used as
+- Top-level headings should start at H2 (`## Heading`).
+H1 (`# Heading`)
-  this conflicts with the article title.
-The only exception to this is on the home page, where the plugin name is displayed.
+  is reserved for the article title itself.
-- Longer articles should have their contents listed at the top, with wikilinks to each section of the page.
+- Longer articles should have a table of contents.
-- Incomplete pages should have a warning at the top saying so.
-GitHub wikis have no support for templates, or for transclusion, so you must copy it manually from a different wiki page.
+- Incomplete pages should have a warning at the top stating so.
+  You can transclude a pre-made banner by adding
+  `{% raw %}{% include incomplete.md %}{% endraw %}` to the page.
+- Most files have an 80 character line limit, to assist with readability in a split view, except links or source code / configuration files.

 These conventions may or may not be wholly followed throughout the wiki, though it would be beneficial for new pages and new revisions to follow